mp3monster/oci-arch-oke-graphql/docs/api-config.md

 | Reading response timeout in seconds         | -- no value set --     |
 | Disable SSL verification                    | set                    |

+### Authentication

+Once everything is running we would recommend that an authentication policy be added.
+The documentation to set this up is available [here](https://docs.oracle.com/en-us/iaas/Content/APIGateway/Tasks/apigatewayaddingauthzauthn.htm).